Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

-\textit{If $\phi$ resembles a topological polynomial then the $k$-th dynamical degree of $R_{\phi}$ is an algebraic integer of low degree over $\Q$.}
+\textit{If $\phi$ resembles a topological polynomial, then the $k$-th dynamical degree of $R_{\phi}$ is an algebraic integer of low degree over $\Q$.}

+The sequence of dynamical degrees of any meromorphic map is log-concave \cite{DinhSibony2005}; the sequence of dynamical degrees of a holomorphic map on $\C\P^r$ is log-linear.
 There is an analysis, in \cite{Ramadas2016}, of how the $k$-th dynamical degree of $R_{\phi}$ depends on $k$.
-It is shown that the sequence of dynamical degrees of $R_{\phi}$ increases strictly with $k$, at a rate that (imprecisely speaking) is big when $\phi$ resembles a topological polynomial.
+It is shown that the sequence $\{\text{$k$th dynamical degree of $R_{\phi}$}\}_k$ increases strictly with $k$, and that the sequence of logarithms dynamical degrees of $R_{\phi}$ is less concave if $\phi$ resembles a topological polynomial.
 The precise statement of the result in \cite{Ramadas2016} is very different from the statement of Theorem \ref{thm:Main}, and the proofs are unrelated as well.
-However, the two statements share the following informal interpretation:
+However, the two statements share the following informal interpretation (generalizing \cite{Koch2013}):